Threat status: At risk

 You can help

 Help from the public is important to identify banded birds.
-If you see a banded bird note what it was doing (including any damage it was doing - if any) and report the band colour combination or numbers to the nearest Department of Conservation office.
+If you see a banded bird note what it was doing (including any damage it was doing - if any) and report the band colour combination or numbers to the nearest DOC office.

 Do not feed kea.